suchipi/hex-engine/packages/website/docs/api-2d.md

 `constructor(x: number, y: number)`

-Creates a new Point.
+Creates a new Vector.

 ##### from

 > Available since version: 0.0.1

-`static from({ x, y }: { x: number; y: number }): Point`
+`static from({ x, y }: { x: number; y: number }): Vector`

-Create a Point from any object with an x property and a y property.
+Create a Vector from any object with an x property and a y property.

 ##### fromAngleAndMagnitude

 > Available since version: 0.2.0

-`static fromAngleAndMagnitude(angle: number, magnitude: number): Point`
+`static fromAngleAndMagnitude(angle: number, magnitude: number): Vector`

-Create a Point from an angle and magnitude.
+Create a Vector from an angle and magnitude.

 #### Properties